OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     But before you recreate it, please make sure your environment has good connection to the public Internet and in general its performance is not impaired.'

 The stuck in DEPLOYING state OneFlow service can not be terminated via 'delete' operation.
-In order to do so one needs to use ``oneflow recover --delete <service_ID>`` command.
+In order to do so one needs to use the following command:

+.. prompt:: bash $ auto

+   [oneadmin@FN]$ oneflow recover --delete <service_ID>

 Another issue you might face with is VNF node can't contact OneGate server on FN.
 In that case there are messages in the ``/var/log/one/oneflow.log`` file as below: